Introduction to device mapper multipathing (“multipath”)¶

 command will fail.

 file to exclude the disks that underlie the multipath devices.
-This is because if the array automatically changes the active path to the passive path when it receives I/O, multipath will failover and fallback whenever LVM scans the passive path if these devices are not filtered.
+This is because if the array automatically changes the active path to the passive path when it receives I/O, multipath will failover and fallbacks whenever LVM scans the passive path if these devices are not filtered.

 ), include the following filter in the devices section of the file: